Kerfkore

 Standard: LTX Black Flexible Backer

-Kerfkore will bend to a 3 1/2″ radius.
+Soflex will bend to a 3 1/2″ radius.
 The tightest radius depends upon the flexibility of the decorative surfacing material.
-Kerfkore will bend to a smaller radius provided the decorative surfacing material is flexible enough.
+Soflex will bend to a smaller radius provided the decorative surfacing material is flexible enough.

-Can Kerfkore be used to make curved doors?
+Can Soflex be used to make curved doors?

 Yes.
-Kerfkore is an excellent choice for curved doors, its flexibility provides minimal resistance or spring back.
+Soflex is an excellent choice for curved doors, its flexibility provides minimal resistance or spring back.
 The curve is formed and held by the face and back material.
-More detailed instructions and options can be found here: Kerfkore Doors with HPL Guide
+More detailed instructions and options can be found here: Soflex Doors with HPL Guide

 TIMBERFLEX